AndyA/fixed-sort/README.md

 //  ];
 ```

+Now we have everything grouped correctly - but the chapters and appendixes are in the wrong order.
+Read on to find out how to solve this problem with a [fallback comparator](#fallback-comparator).
+Before that let's have a quick look at predicate functions.

+## Predicate Functions

 The ordering list may also include predicate functions.
-The above example could instead have been written using predicate functions.
+The above example could instead have been written like this:

 ```javascript
 // Use functions to match all items of a class